 Sensible though this recommendation might be, it can unnecessarily raise anxiety levels of C++ implementers.
 After all, what exactly do they need to do in order to follow that recommendation?
-One way to reduce their anxiety levels would be to add something like the following sentence to this recommendation:
+We therefore advocate adding the following non-normative sentence to this recommendation:

-Compiler-based implementations whose binaries run on conventional hardware are guaranteed not to compute out-of-thin-air values as long as they restrict themselves to thread-ata-time analysis, valid optimizations, and user programs that are free of undefined behavior.
+Compiler-based implementations whose binaries run on conventional hardware are guaranteed not to compute out-of-thin-air values in programs that are free of undefined behavior, as long as they restrict themselves to thread-ata-time analysis and do not invent or duplicate atomic accesses.